-One of the most frustrating issues many at home caregivers have to contend with is if their elderly parent or senior loved one wanders due to dementia, Alzheimer’s or other cognitive decline.
+One of the most frustrating issues many family members have to contend with is if their elderly parent or senior loved one wanders due to dementia, Alzheimer’s disease or other illness causing memory loss.
+Your loved one can even get lost in familiar places that they have frequented often.

 So, here are some products that may help you and your senior loved one!